tonytvo/refactoring-snippets/README.md

 # Introduce the indirection layer
-- I often run into situations where I couldn't making a single change requires cascading effects of changes, and recently, I have learned a good trick from J.B.
+- when we refactoring, we often end up in situation where single change causing cascading effects of changes and we retreat in our corner and cry, and recently, I have learned a good trick from J.B.
 Rainberger to introduce indirection layer to help us making small steps incrementally
 # Session Outline
-- 5 min connect:
+- 5 mins connect:
-  - what's are you hoping to achieve, when you sit down to refactor some code? what is your motivation?
+  - what are you hoping to achieve when you sit down to refactor some code? what is your motivation?
   - ask the group to name some refactoring that they have used, and the corresponding code smells
   - what can go wrong when refactoring?
 How do you know if your refactoring was safe?
   - how do you know when to refactor?